williamouyang/okta.github.io/docs/api/rest/policy.md

 The example below shows the required items.
 You can add other items in the [Policy Object](#policy-object) as desired.

 **Note:** This is a strict PUT.
 Any missing item is set to its default value.
 For example if `priorityOrder` is missing from the policy body, the item moves to the lowest priority order in the policy.
+If the group assignment is missing, the policy is reassigned to the Everyone group.

 ~~~json
 {